apal21/apal21.github.io/leaflet-slider/README.md

 	* Zoom Level
 	* Both the Tile Layer urls
 * To change the handle, replace `img/handle.gif` with your own `handle.gif` file.
-* To change the dimensions of the map, change the dimension of the `container` class inside the `index.html` style tag.